bmcclure/drupal-commerce_cart_blocks/README.md

 Install as usual, see http://drupal.org/node/1897420 for further information.

+AJAX add to cart functionality can be enabled by editing your order type(s) and checking the "Enable AJAX for Commerce Cart Blocks" option.

 **ALTERNATIVES**

 If your needs don't extend beyond it, you can simply use the default cart block